Table of Contents

-A common cause of abscesses in dogs are dental problems.
-If your dog has a fractured or infected tooth, or untreated gum disease, painful abscesses are likely to occur.
+A common cause of abscesses in dogs is dental problems.
+If your dog has a fractured or infected tooth or untreated gum disease, painful abscesses are likely to occur.

-When you notice that your dog has lost their appetite, it may be because it is too painful for them to eat, especially food that needs to be bitten and chewed.
+When you notice that your dog has lost their appetite, it may be too painful for them to eat.
 Along with a dog's facial swelling, the pain of an abscess may lead to depression, so watch out for changes in your pet's behavior and mood.

 Some great preventative methods to help you avoid future dental issues:

 - Brush your dog’s teeth daily- This is very important, just like it is for people!